-The calculator contains a total of 80 KB to be used for calculator operation and data storage (user's memory).
-To see the way in which the user's memory is partitioned, use the FILES function (${ii}$).
-A possible result is shown below:
+The calculator contains a total of 2.5 MB of memory, out of which 1 MB is used to store the operating system (system memory), and 1.5 MB is used for calculator operation and data storage (user's memory).
+Users do not have access to the system memory component.
+To see the way in which the user's memory is partitioned, use the FILES function (A possible result is shown below:

-This screen indicates the existence of one memory port (port 0) which includes the HOME directory (See Chapter 2 in the User's Guide).
+This screen indicates the existence of three memory ports, besides the memory corresponding to the HOME directory (See Chapter 2 in the User's Guide).
+The memory ports available are: